 CCTV Cameras in Trains

 Indian Railway is keen to ensure the safety of passengers in trains and stations.
-Railway is taking various steps to ensure safety, including installing CCTV cameras in Trains etc. Following are the details.
+The railway is taking various steps to ensure safety, including installing CCTV cameras in Trains, etc. The following are the details.

 IDENTIFICATION OF RAILWAY STATIONS UNDER NIRBHAYA FUND